csggnn/ddpg_tennis/Report.md

 1. **A single agent with full state**.
 A single is fed with the ensemble of states (and possibly last actions) of both players, and jointly selects the actions of both players.
 This can be done with a single actor-critic network, with same critic but separate actors, or with separate networks which possibly share the experience buffer.
- This option has been discarded as it does not seem fair.
-I want my agent to be able to play tennis collaboratively without having to access the other player's obesrvation or action.
+ I have discarded this option as I feel that feeding the observation of the opposite player goes against the concept of the environment, which gives as output 2 separate observations for 2 players.
+With this option, the learned agent would have the handicap of not being able to play without the opposite agent observations.

 2. **A single agent with separate observations**.
 A single agent can be trained and used to take actions for both players, having access to the observation of only one player at a time.
 The Agent can use the same actor critic network in both roles, and could chose to draw actions from the target actor network instead of from the local network for one of the two players.
+Although both players are used in training, the learned agent will only need to have access to the observations of a single agent in order to be able to play.

 3. **Separate agents sharing information**.
 2 separate agents can be trained, and these can share some common information.
 These could for example share the same experience buffer (or just have identical experience buffers) or